CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

     - `ResetTheoryData()`: Sets the `TheoryData` property with null value.

 ## How it Works
-(Updated v1.1.0)
+(Updated v1.1.1)

 This framework is the extension of [CsabaDu.DynamicTestData](https://github.com/CsabaDu/CsabaDu.DynamicTestData#csabadudynamictestdata) framework.
 If you are not familiar with that framework yet, learn more about it, especially about the [ArgsCode Enum](https://github.com/CsabaDu/CsabaDu.DynamicTestData#argscode-enum), the [ITestData Base Interfaces](https://github.com/CsabaDu/CsabaDu.DynamicTestData#itestdata-base-interfaces) and [TestData Record Types](https://github.com/CsabaDu/CsabaDu.DynamicTestData#testdata-record-types) of that.

 ### Abstract `DynamicTheoryDataSource` Class
+(Updated v1.1.1)

 This class extends the abstract `DynamicDataSource` class of `CsabaDu.DynamicTestData` framework.
 (To learn more about the base class, see [Abstract DynamicDataSource Class](https://github.com/CsabaDu/CsabaDu.DynamicTestData/?tab=readme-ov-file#abstract-dynamicdatasource-class).)

-This class contains the methods to add `TestData` instances of `CsabaDu.DynamicTestData` framework or its propertes to an initiated `TheoryData` instance.
+This class contains the `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData` and `AddTestDataThrowsToTheoryData` methods to add `TestData` instances of `CsabaDu.DynamicTestData` framework or its propertes to an initiated `TheoryData` instance.
 (To learn more about the `TestData` types of `CsabaDu.DynamicTestData`, see [ITestData Base Interfaces](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#itestdata-base-interfaces) and [TestData Record Types](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#testdata-record-types).)
 Once you call an `AddTestData...` method of the class, initialize a new `TheoryData` instance inside if the `TheoryData` property is null, and adds the test data to it.

 Parameters of the methods are the same as the object array generator methods of the parent `DynamicDataSource` class, as well as the intended usage of it: